https://www.polity.org.za

 Private sector

-The sectors with the biggest investment are financial services, insurance, real estate and business services (all grouped as one).
+Even the biggest sector in the economy, namely finance, insurance, real estate and business services (they are grouped together), invested 11% less in 2023 than in 2019.
 Over the years, this sector has replaced mining as the biggest sector in South Africa.
-Banks now play the role in society that big mining companies once played.
+Financial institutions now play the societal role that big mining companies once played.

 Energy